A singular noun refers to just one person, animal, thing or

 Rule #3: Words that end with a CONSONANT + "Y"

-If a noun ends in ‘y’, preceded by a consonant, then it forms the plural by changing the ‘y’ to ‘I’ forms the plural by changing the ‘y’ to ‘I’ and adding ‘es’.
+the ‘y’ to ‘I’ forms the plural by changing the ‘y’ to ‘I’ and adding ‘es’.

 summary